Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-6.md

 ## Visual Regression Tests

 To check all component demos for any visual bugs that may have been introduced accidentally as part of a change may be rather taxing as a manual piece of work.
-To help demos may be run through [percy.io](https://percy.io/) to highlight visual differences between two versions of a component automatically.
+To help, demos may be run through [percy.io](https://percy.io/) to highlight visual differences between two versions of a component automatically.

 We can't run Percy yet as we haven't released a version of our component to compare changes against.
 But later, when we have released our component, you will be able to run [percy.io](https://percy.io/) by adding a `percy` label to Github pull requests.
 When Percy has run a comment is added to the pull request, and the demo comparisons are ready for review at [percy.io/Financial-Times](https://percy.io/Financial-Times/).